 As you journey through Illinois the first icons of Route 66 will spring up from the roadside including the Gemini Giant, Odell's Station and you MUST stop at the Cozy Dog Drive-In for the quintessential hot dog on a stick.

 Distance: 338 miles

-Grab breakfast in Faye's Diner then stop to see the birthplace of Dr Edwin Hubble, astronomer and Hubble Space Telescope namesake, in Marshfield before arriving in picture perfect Carthage.
+Grab breakfast in Faye's Diner before a stop at the birthplace of Dr Edwin Hubble, astronomer and Hubble Space Telescope namesake, in Marshfield.
+Then it is on to picture perfect Carthage.
 The center of Carthage is dominated by the outrageously ornate, circa-1895, Jasper County Courthouse, which you may recognise from the Back to the Future movies.
 Be sure to swing round Iggy's Diner for a root beer float.

 Cross the state line into Oklahoma and stop at Claremore, home of Will Rogers and the renowned J.M.Davis Gun Museum.
 You'll also want to visit the Rock Cafe in Stroud, a Route 66 landmark built of native stone.
 Before you pull into Oklahoma for your overnight, you'll cruise past Arcadia's historic 'Round Barn' built in 1898 and the famous 'Milk Bottle' building on Classen Boulevard.
 In the evening head to historic Bricktown for lively entertainment and mouth-watering BBQ restaurants.

 Distance: 266 miles